Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Domestic violence is a serious case everywhere, and one that is never taken lightly, particularly in the state of Georgia.
 Domestic violence is usually committed by a family member, spouse, household member, or intimate partner against another.
 Under the legal definition of domestic violence, the other person must have some type of close relationship with the perpetrator.

-In Georgia, domestic violence transcends beatings and physical harm; anything involving stalking, aggravated assault (with fists or a dangerous weapon), battery, child endangerment, criminal damages to properties, corporal punishment, battery (simple and aggravated), criminal trespass, attempted murder, or unlawful restraint can lead to a domestic violence conviction in Georgia.
+In Georgia, domestic violence transcends beatings and physical harm; anything involving stalking, aggravated assault (with fists or a dangerous weapon), battery, child endangerment, criminal damages to properties, corporal punishment, domestic battery (simple and aggravated), criminal trespass, attempted murder, or unlawful restraint can lead to a domestic violence conviction in Georgia.

 Factors Involved In Issuing a Domestic Violence Conviction

 Domestic violence can be charged as either a state or federal crime.
 Depending on the circumstances, these charges can result in either a misdemeanor conviction or a felony conviction.
-Check out this website to read about the United States federal domestic violence laws.
+Check out this website to read about the United States federal law regarding domestic violence.

-Family violence charges are taken very seriously in Georgia, and the crimes attract more punishment than usual if the people involved have a prior or ongoing personal relationship.
+Family violence and domestic abuse charges are taken very seriously in Georgia, and the crimes attract more punishment than usual if the people involved have a prior or ongoing personal relationship.

 Domestic violence charges are issued if a violent felony offense is committed toward someone by a person with whom they share any of the following relationships:

 - Current spouse

 - Former spouse

 - Housemates (people who live or formerly lived together)